A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: The method of regularized stokeslets and its numerical implementation

 The above approach has the principal advantage of computational simplicity, and the principal disadvantage that the degrees of freedom of the resulting linear system are tied to the quadrature required to approximate the rapidly-varying kernel \(S_{ij}^\epsilon(\bm{x},\bm{X})\) for \(|\bm{x}-\bm{X}|=O(\epsilon)\) -- and associated high computational expense for a given level of accuracy.

-Boundary element methods take an alternative approach to numerical discretisation -- to discretise the unknown density \(\bm{f}(\bm{y})\) with basis functions \(\phi_n(\bm{y})\), i.e.\ \(\bm{f}(\bm{y})=-\sum_{n=1}^N \bm{g}[n]\phi_n(\bm{y})\).
+Boundary element methods take an alternative approach to numerical discretisation -- to discretise the unknown density \(\bm{f}(\bm{y})\) with basis functions \(\Phi_n(\bm{y})\), i.e.\ \(\bm{f}(\bm{y})=-\sum_{n=1}^N \bm{g}[n]\Phi_n(\bm{y})\).
 The integral operator can then be written as,

+In the simplest `constant force' implementation, the basis functions \(\{\Phi_1,\ldots,\Phi_N\}\) are indicator functions on the elements of the mesh \(\{E_1,\dots,E_N\}\).
 The stokeslet integrals are then decoupled from the force discretisation, and can be subjected to suitably fine spatial discretisation as appropriate, without unnecessarily increasing the number of degrees of freedom in the system -- a major saving in both computational storage and time.
 This approach was suggested in the context of regularized stokeslet methods by Smith \cite{smith2009}, and subsequently applied to problems in developmental biology \cite{smith2012,sampaio2014} and sperm cell motion \cite{montenegro2015}.
 The practical drawback of this method is the need to generate a true surface mesh, which for complex geometries may be time-consuming.

 To retain the advantages of both approaches -- ease of implementation and computational efficiency -- we suggest an alternative approach based on nearest-neighbour interpolation.